-Safeguarding remains a top priority for the School and this was confirmed by OFSTED (2017) when commenting that, "There is a strong ethos of safeguarding within the school and pupils agree that the school is a safe place in which to learn.
+Safeguarding remains a top priority for the School and this was confirmed by OFSTED (2022).
 All statutory checks are carried out methodically and record keeping is very thorough.
 Governors ensure that safeguarding has high priority and that they and the staff are regularly trained in safeguarding procedures.
 There is good cooperation between the school and outside agencies."
 Safeguarding processes have been strengthened further since then with an enlargement of the DSL team and regular annual update training for all staff and governors.